-The Master of Design is a research degree aimed at developing your design expertise and empowering your decision-making.
+The Master of Design is a postgraduate design degree that advances your design expertise and empowers your decision-making.

-Through this degree you will advance your creative research skills, become ethically responsible and socially aware, and develop an understanding of the implications of working across cultural, social, and industrial contexts.
+As a postgraduate design student, you'll contribute to a vibrant, collaborative design culture.
+You further your creative research skills, become ethically responsible and socially aware, and explore the implications of working as a designer across cultural, social and industrial contexts.

-And 45 points from the elective papers listed below
+And 45 points from the elective courses listed below

-Enrolment in a thesis is subject to achieving at least a B- average in coursework papers, including a pass in Research Methods and approval of research proposal.
+Enrolment in a thesis is subject to achieving at least a B- average in coursework courses, including a pass in Research Methods and approval of research proposal.

-And 75 points from the elective papers listed below
+And 75 points from the elective courses listed below

-Enrolment in a research project is subject to achieving at least a B- average in coursework papers, including a pass in Research Methods and approval of research proposal.
+Enrolment in a research project is subject to achieving at least a B- average in coursework courses, including a pass in Research Methods and approval of research proposal.

 Explore how communication design can transform and enrich human experience.
 You develop expertise in analysing, researching and applying master's level thinking and design practice in a range areas, including visual language, information design, wayfinding, typographic design, interactive and augmented design, layout, social media and web-based design propositions.

 We promote a collaborative design approach responsive to the needs of users, the environment and business; enabling a conceptually driven approach to design concepts.
 You can hone your design skills and acquire knowledge and experience with cutting-edge technologies through design research.
 We challenge you to think creatively and push accepted boundaries.